 Microwave food is cooked by electromagnetic waves that make the liquid molecules in the food vibrate and create heat.

 There are different types of microwaves including appliances with grills and convection functions.

-Microwaves are great for speed cooking, particularly for vegetables as the quick cook time helps to retain their nutrients and texture.
+Microwaves are great for speed cooking, particularly for vegetables such as broccoli, as the quick cooking time helps to retain their nutrients and texture.

 Poaching involves cooking food in a hot liquid, usually water, stock or milk.
 Poaching is most commonly used when cooking eggs and fish, as well as some fruits – although fruits are usually poached in wine, sugared water or any sweet liquid.

 Related: How To Make Poached Eggs